Bankruptcy: Fraud

 Bankruptcy fraud is a white-collar crime most typically involving concealment of assets by a debtor to avoid liquidation in bankruptcy proceedings.
 It may include filing of false information, multiple filings in different jurisdictions, bribery, and other acts.

 While difficult to generalize across jurisdictions, common criminal acts under bankruptcy statutes typically involve concealment of assets, concealment or destruction of documents, conflicts of interest, fraudulent claims, false statements or declarations, and fee fixing or redistribution arrangements.
 Falsifications on bankruptcy forms often constitute perjury.
 Multiple filings are not in and of themselves criminal, but they may violate provisions of bankruptcy law.
 In the U.S., bankruptcy fraud statutes are particularly focused on the mental state of particular actions.
 Bankruptcy fraud is a federal crime in the United States.

 Bankruptcy fraud should be distinguished from strategic bankruptcy, which is not a criminal act since it creates a real (not a fake) bankruptcy state.
 However, it may still work against the filer.

 All assets must be disclosed in bankruptcy schedules whether or not the debtor believes the asset has a net value.
 This is because once a bankruptcy petition is filed, it is for the creditors, not the debtor, to decide whether a particular asset has value.
 The future ramifications of omitting assets from schedules can be quite serious for the offending debtor.
 In the United States, a closed bankruptcy may be reopened by motion of a creditor or the U.S. trustee if a debtor attempts to later assert ownership of such an "unscheduled asset" after being discharged of all debt in the bankruptcy.
-The trustee may then seize the asset and liquidate it for the benefit of the (formerly discharged) creditors.
+The trustee may then seize the asset and liquidate it to benefit the (formerly discharged) creditors.
 Whether or not a concealment of such an asset should also be considered for prosecution as fraud or perjury would then be at the discretion of the judge or U.S. Trustee.

 By country

 In some countries, such as the United Kingdom, bankruptcy is limited to individuals; other forms of insolvency proceedings (such as liquidation and administration) are applied to companies.
 In the United States, bankruptcy is applied more broadly to formal insolvency proceedings.
-In some countries, such as in Finland bankruptcy is limited only to companies and individuals who are insolvent are condemned to de facto indentured servitude or minimum social benefits until their debts are paid in full, with accrued interest except when the court decides to show rare clemency by accepting a debtors application for debt restructuring, in which case an individual may have the amount of remaining debt reduced or be released from the debt.
-In France, the cognate French word banqueroute is used solely for cases of fraudulent bankruptcy, whereas the term faillite (cognate of "failure") is used for bankruptcy in accordance with the law.
+In some countries, such as in Finland, bankruptcy is limited only to companies and individuals who are insolvent are condemned to de facto indentured servitude or minimum social benefits until their debts are paid in full, with accrued interest except when the court decides to show rare clemency by accepting a debtors application for debt restructuring, in which case an individual may have the amount of remaining debt reduced or be released from the debt.

 Argentina

-In Argentina the national Act "24.522 de Concursos y Quiebras" regulates the Bankruptcy and the Reorganization of the individuals and companies, public entities are not included.
+In Argentina, the national Act "24.522 de Concursos y Quiebras" regulates Bankruptcy and Reorganization of individuals and companies; public entities are not included.